 On or before __________________ (the “Notice Deadline”), Buyers shall give written notice to Sellers of Buyer’s Demands to remedy any Qualifying Deficiencies (as defined below) disclosed in any inspection report.
 Buyers’ notice shall be on the Champaign County Association of REALTORS® form “Notice of Deficiencies and Post-Inspection Amendment” (Jan 2021 Rev.) At the same time, Buyers shall provide a complete copy of all inspection reports in Buyers’ possession resulting from the inspection of any component Buyers assert has a Qualifying Deficiency.
 IN THE EVENT BUYERS DO NOT NOTIFY SELLERS OF ANY QUALIFYING DEFICIENCIES WITHIN THE TIME SPECIFIED, THE CONTRACT SHALL REMAIN IN FULL FORCE AND EFFECT WITHOUT THIS CONTINGENCY.

-A “Qualifying Deficiency” shall include only “material deficiencies” in the major components (“Major Components”) of the Premises that being the following: central heating systems(s), central cooling systems(s), interior plumbing system(s), sewer system(s), septic system(s), electrical system(s), all mechanical system(s), structural components, consisting of the roof, walls, siding, ceilings floors, foundation, windows (excluding fogging of windows), and doors; provided, however, excluding items warranted under paragraph 5.A(2), and issues arising with respect to well water and septic, radon, mold, and wood infestation, the Parties agree that Qualifying Deficiency repairs and /or remedies that do not exceed in the aggregate the greater of $500.00 or 0.5% of the purchase price to remedy shall not be considered Qualifying Deficiencies and Buyers agree to assume those items with no allowance or repair from sellers.
+A “Qualifying Deficiency” shall include only “material deficiencies” in the major components (“Major Components”) of the Premises that being the following: central heating systems(s), central cooling systems(s), interior plumbing system(s), sewer system(s), septic system(s), electrical system(s), all mechanical system(s), structural components, consisting of the roof, walls, siding, ceilings, floors, foundation, windows (excluding fogging of windows), and doors; provided, however, excluding items warranted under paragraph 5.A(2), and issues arising with respect to well water, septic, sewer, radon, mold, and wood infestation.
+Notwithstanding the foregoing, the Parties agree that Qualifying Deficiency repairs and /or remedies that do not exceed in the aggregate of the following amount to remedy shall not be considered Qualifying Deficiences and Buyer agrees to assume those items with no allowance or repair from Sellers:

+the greater of $500.00 or 0.5% of the purchase price; or

+$________________ (if left blank – shall be greater of $500.00 or 0.5% of the purchase price)

 Buyers acknowledge and agree that minor repairs and routine maintenance items are not considered “material deficiencies” and do not constitute a Qualifying Deficiency.

 Buyers acknowledge that the property inspection to be performed is on an existing property and that some minor deficiencies are to be expected.